Donald J. Cohen

-Donald Jay Cohen (September 5, 1940 – October 2, 2001) was an American psychiatrist, psychoanalyst, and director of the Yale Child Study Center and the Sterling Professor of Child Psychiatry, Pediatrics and Psychology at the Yale School of Medicine.
-According to the New York Times, he was "known for his scientific work, including fundamental contributions to the understanding of autism, Tourette's syndrome and other illnesses, and for his leadership in bringing together the biological and the psychological approaches to understanding psychiatric disorders in childhood"; his work "reshaped the field of child psychiatry".
-He was also known as an advocate for social policy, and for his work to promote the interests of children exposed to violence and trauma.
+Donald Jay Cohen (September 5, 1940 – October 2, 2001) was an American psychiatrist and psychoanalyst.
+He was director of the Yale Child Study Center and the Sterling Professor of Child Psychiatry, Pediatrics and Psychology at the Yale School of Medicine.
+According to The New York Times, he made "fundamental contributions to the understanding of autism, Tourette's syndrome and other illnesses" and his work "reshaped the field of child psychiatry."
+He was also known as a social policy advocate and for his work to promote the interests of children exposed to violence and trauma.

-Personal life and education
+Life and education

-Cohen was born in Chicago, Illinois on September 5, 1940.
+Cohen was born in Chicago, Illinois, on September 5, 1940.
 His father was a businessman.
-His family says that when he "was five years old he went up to his room to study and never came down".
-According to his son-in-law and later colleague Andrés Martin, Cohen was an "observant Jew with deep ties to Israel and a lifelong preoccupation with the Holocaust", who described himself as a "Jewish boy of humble origins growing up in Chicago".
+According to his son-in-law and later colleague Andrés Martin, Cohen was an "observant Jew with deep ties to Israel and a lifelong preoccupation with the Holocaust."

-Cohen graduated summa cum laude from Brandeis University in 1961, with a BA in philosophy and psychology, and studied philosophy at Cambridge University on a Fulbright fellowship.
-He obtained his MD in 1966 from Yale School of Medicine, and completed his general and child psychiatry residency at Massachusetts Mental Health Center and Children's Hospital, in Boston and Washington, DC.
-According to The New York Times, Cohen said that "as a student he honed his fund-raising skills working as a copy writer for a mail order catalog, extolling the virtues of women's hats and other merchandise".
-He was described as "an avid scholar who loved French poetry and German philosophy, as well as science and medicine".
+Cohen graduated summa cum laude from Brandeis University in 1961 with a BA in philosophy and psychology.
+He studied philosophy at Cambridge University on a Fulbright fellowship.
+He obtained his MD in 1966 from the Yale School of Medicine and completed a general psychiatry residency at Massachusetts Mental Health Center and Children's Hospital in Boston and a child psychiatry residency in Washington, D.C.

-Cohen died in New Haven, Connecticut of ocular melanoma on October 2, 2001, at the age of 61; he was survived by his wife, Phyllis Cohen, a psychoanalyst at the Yale Child Study Center, four children, and five grandchildren, two brothers, and his mother.
+Cohen died in New Haven, Connecticut, of ocular melanoma on October 2, 2001, at the age of 61.
+He was survived by his wife, Phyllis Cohen, a psychoanalyst at the Yale Child Study Center, as well as four children, five grandchildren, two brothers, and his mother.